barryclark/jekyll-now/about.md

 I'm UX Designer living in Madrid.
 Currently working at The-cocktail, a consultancy with focus in digital products and services.

-Worked with companys like Santander, EVO, El Corte Inglés and many others.
+Worked with companys like Santander, EVO, El Corte Inglés and many others to improve their digital products.

 ### Experience